 Your GP will not generally give you a prescription for over the counter medicines for a range of minor health concerns.
-Instead, over the counter medicines are available to buy in a pharmacy or supermarket.
+This is due to the increase in over the counter medicines that are available to buy in a pharmacy or supermarket.
 Please help the NHS to use resources sensibly.
 For more information please read the NHS leaflet 'Prescribing of over the counter medicines is changing'.

 Electronic prescription requests:

 The easiest way to request a repeat prescription is by registering for online access, this system is only for regular approved repeat prescriptions.
 If you would like to use this system, you first need to come into Reception with a form of photo ID, and we will provide you with your user ID and password.
 Once you have access then simply click on the link above 'patient access' and order your medications.

 General prescription information:

 * You can still order your prescriptions using the repeat prescription form or a prescription request slip from reception, once you have selected the items you require there is a letterbox at the front door for you to post your requests.